* Rouble, Russian stocks worst performers in EMEA

 * Dollar weakens ahead of retail sales data

-The rouble weakened more than 2% to the dollar, erasing most of its gains this week after sources told Reuters the United States will announce sanctions on Russia as soon as Thursday for alleged election interference and malicious cyber activity.
+The rouble weakened nearly 2% to the dollar, erasing most of its gains this week after the United States announced sanctions on Russia for alleged election interference and malicious cyber activity.

-The move threatens to further sour ties between Russia and the West, which were already under stress from NATO scrutiny of Russian military actions in eastern Ukraine.
+The move marks further deterioration in ties between Russia and the West, which were already under stress from NATO scrutiny of Russian military actions in eastern Ukraine.

 Central European currencies dipped against the euro, while stocks in the region traded flat.

 For TOP NEWS across emerging markets

 For CENTRAL EUROPE market report, see

 For TURKISH market report, see